caxylive/Net_Projects/projects/001 - Subnetting Network Configuration and Management/README.md

 ## **2. Network Design**
 ### Subnetting Calculations
 Before configuring the devices, it is recommended to properly calculate and tabulate the IP Address of each devices.
-There will be a lot of **dynamic and static IP addresseses** on this network (much more so in the real world!) and one might easily misconfigure a device without proper documentation.
+There will be a lot of **dynamic and static IP addresseses** on this network (much more so in the real world!) and it is easy to misconfigure a device without proper documentation.

 The table below shows the relationships between IP addresses and interfaces for each device on their respective subnets.
-It also shows how the binary format of each IP address looks like to easily understand which is the **Network Portion** and **Host Portion** of the each address.
+It also shows how the binary format of each IP address looks like to easily understand which is the **Network Portion** and **Host Portion** of each address.

 ![Figure 2: Subnetting Excel Spreadsheet](screenshot/subnetting_details.png)

 ### Network Topology After Subnetting
-This is how the network topology looks like after populating with labels according our the subnetting table.
+This is how the network topology looks like after populating with labels according the subnetting table.
 This way, it is easier to visualize the network and configure the devices.

 ![Figure 3: Network Topology Populated](screenshot/network_topology-final.png)

 [Back to Top](#top)